bumoodle/moodle-local_quizsync/README.md

-Quiz Sync Local Plugin for Moodle 2.2+
+Quiz Sync Local Plugin for Moodle 2.3+
 ==================================================

 Authored by Kyle Temkin, working for Binghamton University <http://www.binghamton.edu>
+A Moodle 2.2 version is available in the MOODLE_22_STABLE branch.

 Description
 ---------------